 Origins of the Somerton Turf Maze

-If Bishop Odo built Troy Town its purpose could have been religious, to be used for prayer or penance.
+If Bishop Odo built Troy Town then its purpose could have been religious, to be used for prayer or penance.
 Alternatively, as it was on private land, it could have been part of the garden design (formal gardens had started to incorporate mazes by the time of the Astons).
 What we do know is that in later times Mayday dancing and celebrations took place here, a practice that continued into the 20th century.

 Design of the Troy Town Labyrinth